 The key to a creating a successful non-profit website starts with ensuring your site answers these five questions:

 - Why is it important?

 You may already have answered these questions in brochures, presentations, and other communications, but what is the best way to answer them on a website?

 This, of course, is the first and most important question to answer — What is your cause?
 As the most important, the answer should reside on the most visible page on your site: the homepage.
 Your homepage must clearly and easily convey what cause your organization supports.
-This is not only essential to gaining prospective supporters, but for also for attracting your target audience through SEO.
-If your page doesn’t clearly state what cause your organization supports, those searching to get involved in say a NPO for breast cancer will not be able to find your website.
+This is not only essential to gaining prospective supporters but for also for attracting your target audience through SEO.
+If your page doesn’t clearly state which causes your organization supports, those searching to get involved in say an NPO for breast cancer will not be able to find your website.